zqpie/Linux-Beginners-Guide/README.md

 This is not an advanced guide.

 This Project was made so more people can enjoy and benefit from the power of Linux.

-available in odt and docx
+Available in odt and docx